compodoc/website/src/docs/tips-and-tricks.md

 A comment description in __xxx.component.ts__ file, between JSDoc comments can be a little short.

-Compodoc search for a default __README.md__ file inside the root folder of each component, and add it inside a tab in the component page.
+Compodoc search for a default __xxx.component.md__ or __README.md__ file inside the root folder of each component, and add it inside a tab in the component page.

 ```
 └── my-component/